 Determine how you’ll pay for your degree

-Be sure to complete the Free Application for Federal Student Aid (FAFSA), as this determines eligibility for several forms of federal financial aid, including loans, grants, and work-study programs.
+You should complete the Free Application for Federal Student Aid (FAFSA) each academic year, as this determines eligibility for several forms of federal financial aid, including loans, grants, and work-study programs.
 Check to see if the university or other institutions offer scholarships to the program.
-Financing and pay-as-you-go options may be available from the university.

 Best 50 Accredited Online Master’s in Health Informatics Programs